All Episodes

 I will tell people what it means.

-You you want to you want to find out about the greatness of this country if you want to feel it, and it's bloody, it's violent, it's it's uh it's it's not for kids.
+You want to find out about the greatness of this country if you want to feel it.

-Took place in the Philippines, January 1945, liberated more than 500 U.S. prisoners of war just before they were to be executed, and the the odds that they faced were overwhelming.
+Liberated more than 500 U.S. prisoners of war just before they were to be executed.

-And it's uh I think it opened this opened this weekend.
+And I think it opened.

-Uh it's called The Great Raid.
+It's called The Great Raid.

-And I don't recommend movies much as you know.
+And I don't recommend movies much, as you know.

 Welcome.